School Site Coordinator Wanted

-Responsible for overall planning and managing of Communities In Schools of SWVA (CIS of SWVA) operations at the school level in the implementation of the CIS model of integrated student supports with a specialized focus on school attendance.
+Responsible for overall planning and managing of Communities In Schools of SWVA (CIS of SWVA) operations at the school level in the implementation of the CIS model of integrated student supports.

 Implementation of the CIS model of integrated student supports: